PopoLeKok0/eHotels/README.md

 - Error messages should appear at the top of the page if issues occur.
 - Database errors are logged to the PHP error log.

-## Credits

-This application is based on a database design project by Mouad Ben lahbib (300259705).

 ## Contributors
 - Mouad Ben lahbib (300259705)

 ## Disclaimer
-This application is based on a database design project by Mouad Ben lahbib (300259705).
+This application is based on a database design project by Mouad.

 ## License
 All Rights Reserved.